Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.

-• R26.1 (Likely common aneuploidy testing) for Turner syndrome: This test includes the common aneuploidies (trisomy 13, trisomy 18, trisomy 21 and Turner syndrome) but does not include gene sequencing; and/or
+• R26 Likely common aneuploidy: Should be considered if the patient has features suggestive of Turner syndrome.
+This test includes the common aneuploidies (trisomy 13, trisomy 18, trisomy 21 and Turner syndrome) but does not include gene sequencing.

 • you can use your local Genomic Laboratory Hub test order and consent (record of discussion) forms; and